shruti1421/portfolio-website/README.md

 ## About The Project

-My Personal Portfolio React.js ❤️.<br>
+My Personal Portfolio built with React.js ❤️.<br>
 It's a work in progress project that I update and improve iteratively.
 At least, that's the plan!

 ### Deploy